Run-Off coverage and exemption from premiums

 Do I have to buy additional Run-Off coverage through LAWPRO or can I buy it elsewhere?

-I am retired but occasionally provide PROFESSIONAL SERVICES to my family and friends.
+I am retired but occasionally provide professional services to my family and friends.
 Am I covered under my Run-Off Coverage or do I have to buy insurance coverage?

 Being exempt from premiums